Family Rules Can Reduce Food Allergy Anxiety

 Your ‘Family Rules’ will depend on the type of allergies you manage and the past reactions your children have had.
 They may be very different from our rules.
 Regardless, make rules that are right for you.
 Live by them.

-“Family Rules help you take control, manage your fear and reduce your anxiety.”
+“Family Rules help you take control, manage your fear, reduce your anxiety, and prepare your kids for the future.”

 Photo Credit: Thank you to Jenny Andjelkovic for providing the post image.